agamdeepsingh/psglobalAss-BE/README.md

 https://documenter.getpostman.com/view/19203273/2sA2rFQKX8

-## NOTE: Dummy Data Mentioned In Documentation may slightly Varry from the orignal Data, In case of any confusion please contact the developer.
+## NOTE: Dummy Data Mentioned In Documentation may slightly Vary from the orignal Data, In case of any confusion please contact the developer.